johnsusek/praeco/README.md

 ## Developing

-If you want to develop for praeco, run the built it development server.
+If you want to develop for praeco, run the built it development server:

 ```
 npm install